 I’ve been practicing minimalist living for three years now, and like with every lifestyle change, I see life with new eyes.
 In hindsight, I realize that minimalism has taught me important life lessons.
 They shaped me into the person I am today.

-Minimalism is a lifestyle that permits us to live a more simple and meaningful life.
+Minimalism is a lifestyle that allows us to live a meaningful and simpler life.

 If you’ve been on this journey as well, I’m sure that you’ve learned many things along the way, and that you’ve grown as a person.